openSUSE/openSUSE-git/git-native-packaging.md

 	  <entry name="macros.lua" md5="bd9dea0cdc46f3c5e9207de9722dd3ea" size="1420" mtime="1662126891"/>
 	</directory>

-Ie a list of files and their checksum.
+I.e. a list of files and their checksum.
 The storage of revisions is linear.
 In this example the previous revision is 7:

 	osc api /source/openSUSE:Factory/lua-macros?rev=7